ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

-If Endorsements ever carry dynamic claims in the future (e.g., whether any vulnerabilities in the version of firmware are currently known), then the same timeliness considerations as for claims in Evidence would apply, and would be the responsibility of specific protocol documents.
+If Endorsements ever carry dynamic claims in the future (e.g., whether any vulnerabilities in the version of firmware are currently known), then the same timeliness considerations as for claims in Evidence would apply, the same timeliness considerations as for claims in Evidence apply, and be the responsibility of specific protocol documents.
 See
 {{Section 10 of -rats-arch}} and {{Appendix A of -rats-arch}} for further discussion.

 This distinction between static and dynamic claims is about the invariance